-I studied primary teaching with a specialism in PE at Edge Hill University over three years and have now completed my Master’s degree in Teaching and Learning.
-Year 6 is a relatively new experience for me as a teacher, although I have taught this class when they were in Year 2 so I am looking forward to another exciting year together.
+I studied primary teaching with a specialism in PE at Edge Hill University over three years and have completed my Master’s degree in Teaching and Learning.
+Year 6 has been a brilliant experience for me as a teacher, and I am looking forward to another exciting year.
 This year I am leading Key Stage 2 along with Maths.
-Since January 2015 I have been working as the Assistant Head Teacher for the school and am thoroughly enjoying my new role.
+Since January 2015 I have been working as the Assistant Head Teacher for the school and am thoroughly enjoying my role.

-On a personal note, I enjoy playing hockey and ice hockey and am a keen runner, cycler and walker.
+On a personal note, I enjoy playing hockey and am a keen runner, cycler and walker.
 I have recently started participating in triathlon events, often for charity.
 I also play golf at Baxenden.
 I am a season ticket holder at Blackburn Rovers.

-This year we are lucky enough to have Mr Hartley working with us.
-Mr Hartley has been working in our school for over three years now after volunteering whilst he completed his degree.
-He worked with Year 6 for the last two years so has a good understanding of how the new National Curriculum has been implemented in our school.
+This year we are lucky enough to have Mrs Proctor working with us.
+Mrs Proctor has been working in our school for over 11 years.
+She worked with Year 5 last year so has a good understanding of how the new National Curriculum has been implemented in our school.

 For each Topic we cover there will also be a project to complete.
 This will involve research and creating a presentation to put on display in the classroom.